StrivenWord/td_reviews/source/_posts/Innocence-Uninfected.md

 Within those pre-drawn lines, *A Plague Tale* grants players situational freedom to interact with its romanticized medieval aesthetic and its moral depth.
 This is most evident when the player has to decide whether or not to save strangers from being killed or whether or not to allow guilty enemies to die in the process of solving a problem.
 Choosing to save lives requires more thought and skill and rewards the player with the immediate narrative recognition of the accomplishment in the succinct scripted moments of character interaction.
 These scripted events recognize the moral significance as well as the emotional impact inherent in the player’s choice.
 The game excels at accommodating multiple strategies and for rewarding ingenuity and small-scale exploration, and the most significant of those rewards are the secret, spontaneous beats -- scripted dialog and reactions, as well as alternative solutions and optional places to explore in the various chapters.

+{% asset_img td_a-plague-tale_gnostic-puzzle "Amicia and lucas staring at a Gnostic symbol illuminated by fire beneath the floor tiles" %}

 Player agency in *A Plague Tale* arises out of its gameplay mechanics.
 The primary gameplay genre is definitively [stealth](https://en.wikipedia.org/wiki/Stealth_game), firmly in the tradition of live action games where success is dependent on one’s ability to sneak past enemies or otherwise to avoid direct conflict.
 In *A Plague Tale*, standing and fighting is not an option, but players are still afforded the choice of how to get by the numerous opponents.
 Tactics include higher violence solutions involving Amicia’s ranged attack with her sling and lower-violence solutions based on distracting enemies.